IT Focus Area: Security

 3. Third-Party Risk

 Third parties can present your greatest area of risk exposure — both for data security, and for regulatory compliance.
 It is therefore important to extend your focus beyond the organization’s figurative four walls, and consider the impact of your “extended enterprise”.
-The ramifications of the GDPR and the NY requirements broaden significantly when you think about all of the third parties that are essential to your daily operations.
+The ramifications of the GDPR and NY requirements broaden significantly when you think about all of the third parties that are essential to your daily operations.

 Carefully monitor the security practices of partners and vendors — engaging in third-party due diligence and periodic assessments — to ensure that cybersecurity requirements have been met throughout your supply chain.